 - Extending the time period for applying for a skills test waiver from 90 days to 1 year for recently separated military

-- Requires states to accept the military commercial vehicle license of certain military personnel in exchange for a CDL
+- Requiring states to accept the military commercial vehicle license of certain military personnel in exchange for a CDL

 - Allowing active duty military members to apply for their Commercial Learner’s Permit (CLP) or CDL in their current state of residence with the CLP or CDL being issued by their state of domicile

-Beginning January 29, 2016, new fines for carriers, shippers, receivers or transportation intermediaries who coerce truck drivers to operate outside of federal safety regulations go into effect.
+New fines for carriers, shippers, receivers or transportation intermediaries who coerce truck drivers to operate outside of federal safety regulations have gone into effect, and any party in the supply chain found responsible for coercive acts will be fined up to $16,000 per incident.
 Coercing drivers to violate Hours of Service limits, drug and alcohol testing, hazardous materials rules and other regulations are prohibited.
-Any party in the supply chain found responsible for coercive acts will be fined up to $16,000 per incident.
+This regulation places shippers directly under the FMCSA’s regulatory purview for the first time.

 Under the rule, coercion is defined as: